Skip Trace

 Skip trace work in family-law matters focuses on lawful locate research, address verification, residence confirmation, and lead development when someone is difficult to find or their actual location is disputed.

-• Scope examples: address-history research, public-record and commercial-database lead development, work-location clues, and residence-pattern verification.
+• Common examples: address-history research, public-record and commercial-database lead development, work-location clues, and residence-pattern verification.

 • Use cases: unauthorized child removal, relocation disputes, support enforcement, service planning, and cases where actual residence matters.

-• Output: organized locate leads, source-linked address findings, and chronology notes for attorney or service coordination.
+• Output: organized locate leads, source-based address findings, and chronology notes for attorney or service coordination.

 View Dedicated Skip Trace Page